St. Louis Park, Minnesota: From village to city

 In 1954, voters approved a home rule charter that gave an overwhelmed St. Louis Park the status of a city.
 That enabled the city to hire a city manager to assume some of the duties handled by the part-time city council.
 Several bridges built during that time are now being repaired or razed.

 In those days, the primary concerns were the physical planning of St. Louis Park, updating zoning and construction codes, expanding sewer and water systems, paving streets, acquiring park land and building schools.

+Filmmakers Joel and Ethan Coen, who grew up in St. Louis Park, set their 2009 film A Serious Man in the city c.
+1967.
+It was important to the Coens to find a neighborhood of original-looking suburban rambler homes as they would have appeared in St. Louis Park in the mid-1960s, and after careful scouting they opted to film scenes in a neighborhood of nearby Bloomington, as well as at St. Louis Park's B'nai Emet Synagogue, which was later sold and converted into a school.

 Geography

 According to the United States Census Bureau, the city has a total area of 10.86 sqmi, of which 10.64 sqmi is land and 0.22 sqmi is water.

 Interstate 394, U.S. Highway 169, and Minnesota State Highways 7 and 100 are four of the main routes in St. Louis Park.